-The “E” element in my alphabetic mnemonic list for successfully practicing design is:
+The “Q” element in my alphabetic mnemonic list for successfully practicing design is:

 Ed Barnhart, principal; Always by Design

-*The banner graphic feature the letter E, cropped by a square to its unique alphabetic essence, utilizing the colors Eggplant and Emerald, and a photo of Engaged gears.
+*The banner graphic features the letter Q, cropped by a square to its unique alphabetic essence, utilizing the colors Quartz and Quinacridone magenta, and a photo of a Quizzical man.